 All essays, even those scored 8 or 9, may contain occasional flaws in analysis, prose style, or mechanics.
 Such features should enter into the holistic evaluation of an essay's overall quality.
 In no case may an essay with many distracting errors in grammar and mechanics be scored higher than a 2.

-9 Essays earning a score of 9 meet the criteria for those that are scored an 8 and, in addition, are especially sophisticated in their explanation and argument or demonstrate particularly impressive control of language.
+9 Essays earning a score of 9 meet the criteria for 8 essays and, in addition, are especially sophisticated in their explanation or demonstrate particularly impressive control of language.

 8 Effective